mitsimi/veil/README.md

-# Veil - PNG Steganography Tool
+# Veil - Multi-Format Steganography Tool

-A Rust library and command-line tool for encoding and decoding hidden messages in PNG files using custom chunks.
+A Rust library and command-line tool for hiding and extracting data in various image formats using custom chunks.
+Features automatic detection and extraction of hidden data.

 ## Features

-- **Encode**: Hide messages in PNG files using custom chunk types
+- **Check**: Detect if there is hidden data in a file
-- **Decode**: Extract hidden messages from PNG files
+- **Hide**: Hide any file inside a file
-- **Remove**: Remove specific chunks from PNG files
+- **Extract**: Automatically extract all hidden data with proper file extensions
-- **Print**: Display PNG file structure and chunk information
+- **Multi-Format Support**: PNG, (others planned)

 ## Installation